Avergrove/avergroves-learning-notes/docs/tetris/6-3_stacking.md

     - They're also called chip tooths.
 Because they're like teeth... that are chipped... actually don't search it up, why did i search it up oh my god it's painful to look at.
     - Stacking hearts is also a fundamental technique of ST stacking.
 So after comfortably learning to comfortably stack 6-3 with minimal waste, go ahead and look into ST stacking.
         - Also, please take note using Ts to fix parity is not really "waste".
 The alternative is crapping on your stack for a single TSD that your opponent will probably use against you anyway.
 Don't crap on your stack unless you are sure you can win the game with it.

+- Once you are comfortable with making hearts, try perform TSD upgrades!